kimchhea/Kimchhea/README.md

 ![GIF Description](https://i.pinimg.com/originals/90/70/32/9070324cdfc07c68d60eed0c39e77573.gif)
 ### 🚀 **Frontend Developer | Coder | Problem Solver**

 I’m passionate about web development and always eager to learn new technologies.
 With a focus on creating modern and dynamic web applications, I strive to make the web a better place for everyone.
-Here’s a glimpse of my journey and skills!
+Here’s a list of my journey and skills!

 ---